dwarvesf/playbook/engineering/security/dev-security.md

 ##### TRANSMITING INFORMATION

+- [ ] Never send credentials unencrypted over public network.
+Always use encryption (such as HTTPS, SSL, etc.).
 - [ ] Don't accept passwords or session tokens over HTTP.
 - [ ] Use HTTPS for all web traffic.
 - [ ] Use HTTPS in the beginning; it's harder to introduce later.